 This is what it feels like to hit WakeFest.
 Now in its fourth year, the annual anniversary event (taking place this year on February 2nd, 2019) for Miami’s J. Wakefield Brewing boasts beer from over 120 independent craft breweries from across the world, as well as draft lines pouring 30 of J. Wakefield’s own beers.
 It’s the closest thing we’ve found to our own Juicy Brews festivals, and it’s the kind of atmosphere we dig.
 If you’re looking for long lines, old beer, and pretzel necklaces, hit up the local Winter Warmer at your local convention center; for those who want something a little different, meet us in Miami for WakeFest.

-If you don’t have your tickets yet, you can snag them here.
-Until then, here are some of the breweries we’re most looking forward to trying.
+Here are some of the breweries we’re most looking forward to trying.

 Alvarado Street Brewery — Monterey, CA

 Surf’s up kooks!
 From the seaside brewery that brought you a jockey box made from an old Waverunner (and an employee named Party Wave Dave) comes some of the juiciest beer in California.
 Out of 2,404 breweries that entered beer in this year’s Great American Beer Festival, and 150 entries in the “Juicy or Hazy Imperial or Double India Pale Ale” category, Alvarado Street took third place, cementing their reputation as a brewery that knows how to party but also has the brewing chops to walk the talk.
 Catch them at WakeFest for killer conversation and some of the best IPAs you’ve ever tasted.

 B. Nektar Meadery — Ferndale, MI